Show HN: Panza: A personal email assistant, trained and running on-device

 If a larger GPU is available and full-parameter fine-tuning is possible, run ./train_fft.sh.

-2. We have prepopulated the training scripts with parameter values that worked best for us.
-We recommend you try those first, but you can also experiment with different hyper-parameters by passing extra arguments to the training script, such as LR, LORA_LR, NUM_EPOCHS.
+2. We have prepopulated the training configs with parameter values that worked best for us.
+We recommend you try those first, but you can also experiment with different hyper-parameters by passing extra arguments to the training script, such as lr, lora_lr, num_epochs.
 All the trained models are saved in the checkpoints directory.

 Examples: